anlsh/picl/README.md

-Unfortunately, both have shortcomings. `cl-itertools` is incomplete, and `snakes` relies on `cl-cont` meaning that it won't necessarily play nice with the condition system (or so I'm told: I know next to nothing about either, to be honest).
+Unfortunately, both have shortcomings. `cl-itertools` is incomplete, and `snakes` relies on `cl-cont` meaning that it won't necessarily play nice with the condition system (or so I hear: I know next to nothing about either, to be honest).

-My hope is actually to *reduce* fragmentation of the Common Lisp ecosystem by creating this package.
-My current approach is to rip off what Python's interface, which consists of `__iter__`, `__next__`, and a`StopIteration` exception.
+My hope is to reduce fragmentation of the Common Lisp ecosystem by providing a standard interface to and set of tools for working with streams.

 Correctness and extensibility will be prioritized over speed, but I'm not looking to write a library for snails either.
 Once an initial release is up and